grayhatdevelopers/skrull-prototype/README.md

     - Project also uses [UnityHFSM](https://github.com/Inspiaaa/UnityHFSM) but it is optional, you can use any way to handle game flow.

 4. **Run the Game**
-    - TODO: Open the main scene (typically found in the `Scenes` folder).
+    - Open the `Template` scene which is in the `_project/scenes` folder
     - Click the **Play** button in the Unity Editor to test the game.
-    - Use Unity’s Build Settings to compile the project for your target platform.
+    - Use Unity’s build Settings to compile the project for your target platform.

-## Code Documentation

 The repository is organized as follows:

 - **Assets/**

-  Contains all game assets, scripts, and scenes.
+    - **_projects/**
+        This Folder contains everything about the project

         - **Scripts/**
             Contains the game logic and gameplay scripts.
 Each script includes inline comments documenting the code functionality.

         - **Scenes/**
             Contains the Unity scenes with the main gameplay usually located in `MainScene.unity`.

 ## Need more?
 Getting started with [Playroom Unity](https://docs.joinplayroom.com/usage/unity).